msikma/obsws-4to5/readme.md

 <tr>
 <td valign="top" colspan="2">

-• Data attributes are now always in camelCase.
+• Data attributes are now always in camelCase.<br>
+• Almost all events have changed name.
+See [the request/event migration reference](calls.md) for more information.

 </td>
 </tr>